Compare Egypt travel insurance

 A standard travel insurance policy for Egypt will include cover for:

-- Flight cancellations and delays – most standard policies should cover you for flight problems, but it’s best to check out the T&Cs of your policy in case incidents such as missed connections aren’t covered.
+- Flight cancellations and delays – most standard policies should provide some degree of cover for flight problems, but it’s always best to check out the T&Cs of your policy in case incidents, such as missed connections, aren’t covered.
+With the current political unrest in the region surrounding Egypt, holiday companies have restricted and cancelled holidays to specific resorts to Egypt in the past.

 - Holiday cancellation - make sure you read the T&Cs for holiday cancellations carefully, as different insurance providers vary on what they cover, depending on the reason for the cancellation.